Sam Stoneley. Let's Connect

 done < "$input"

-I visited the web shell to see if I could find anything of interest.
-I logged in using “admin” as the username and password and noticed it was possible to upload files to the webpage.
-I created a SSH public/private key pair for the website and uploaded the public key to the web shell which then gave me access via SSH.
+The webshell landing page allowed files to be uploaded to the server.
+I created a SSH public/private key pair for the website and uploaded the public key to the web shell which then gave me access to the server via SSH.

 webadmin@traceback:~$ sudo -l